networkop/tkng/content/dns/_index.md

 summary: "The role and configuration of DNS"
 ---

 DNS plays a central role in Kubernetes service discovery.
-As it was mentioned in the [Services chapter](/services/), DNS is an essential part of how Services are consumed by end clients and, while implementation is not baked into core Kubernetes controllers, [DNS specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md) is very explicit about the behaviour expected from such implementation.

-The DNS spec defines the rules for the format of the queries and the expected response content.
-All Kubernetes Services have at least one corresponding A/AAAA DNS record (some additionally support SRV and PTR) and the response format depends on the type of queried Service:
+As it is mentioned in the [Services chapter](/services/), DNS is an essential part of how Services are consumed by end clients and, while implementation is not baked into core Kubernetes controllers, [DNS specification] is very explicit about the behaviour expected from such an implementation.
+The DNS spec defines the rules for the format of the queries and the expected responses.
+All Kubernetes Services have at least one corresponding A/AAAA DNS record in the format of `{service-name}.{namespace}.svc.{cluster-domain}` and the response format depends on the type of a Service:

 | Service Type | Response |
 |--------------|----------|